ub3rsick/ub3rsick.github.io/_posts/2019-10-24-jb-detec-bypass.md

 ![hook-methods-code](/assets/ios-jb-detect-bypass/28-hook-methods.png)

-Let us inject the **hook_methods.js** file to our application using frida during runtime.
+Let us inject the **hook_methods.js** code to our application using frida during runtime.

 Return values when Liberty Lite tweak is not enabled for the application.